 Second Home Mortgage Rules in Canada

-In Canada, a second home or investment property requires a minimum 20% down payment — CMHC mortgage insurance is not available for non-owner-occupied purchases.
+The down payment on a second property in Canada depends on whether you will live in it — not simply on the fact that it is your second home.
+If you will occupy the property, CMHC's Second Home program can insure it up to 95% loan-to-value, meaning as little as 5% down.
+If you will not occupy it — a rental or investment property — CMHC insurance is not available and a minimum 20% down payment applies.
 Lenders assess affordability using your total debt service (TDS) ratio, which includes the second property's carrying costs alongside your primary mortgage, car payments, and other debts.
-If the second property will generate rental income, lenders typically allow 50–80% of that income to offset the second home's carrying costs in the qualification calculation.
+If the second property will generate rental income, lenders typically allow 50–80% of that income to offset its carrying costs.
 For income benchmarks on second properties, see our breakdown of the income needed for a mortgage in Canada.

 | Second Home Price | Min.
 Down Payment (20%) | Est. Closing Costs (3.5%) | Total Cash Required |